 choices of raw materials.
 The roadmap outlines our targets until 2025.

-Target 2020 – 2022 | Results in 2021 |
+Target 2020 – 2022 Results in 2022

-We will transition to using 100% certified Mass Balance RSPO palm oil products, or corresponding products, in our own production activities. . |
+RSPO palm oil products, or corresponding products, in our own production activities.

 We will increase the proportion of renewable raw materials to 30% in our Nordic Swan Ecolabel certified products manufactured in-house.
-The milestone for 2020 is 27%. | The proportion of renewable raw materials in our Nordic Swan Ecolabel certified products was 36% at the end of 2021. |
+The milestone for 2020 is 27%.
+Nordic Swan Ecolabel certified products was 33% at the end of 2022.

-We aim to increase the number of in-house manufactured environmentally certified products by six. | We launched three new Nordic Swan Ecolabel certified products.
-A total of 35 Nordic Swan Ecolabel certified, in-house manufactured products in 2021. |
+We aim to increase the number of in-house manufactured environmentally certified products by six.
+We launched 9 new eco-labelled products.
+A total of 52 eco-labelled in-house manufactured products in 2022.

-We aim to reduce the use of peat by approximately 10% per year, with the aim of fully replacing peat in GreenCare substrates at the beginning of the 2030s. |
+We aim to reduce the use of peat by approximately 10%

-Recycled side streams amount to approximately 220,000 metric tons. |
+Recycled side streams amount to approximately 220,000